kasra-co/quiz-plugin-v1/readme.md

 ### Front End App

-When a quiz article is viewed, the quiz app loads the published version of the article's quiz.
-It allows the user to fill out the quiz once, and then displays a result.
-The result can be shared on Twitter and Facebook, which posts a card / snippet that links back to the article.
+When a quiz article is viewed, the quiz app loads the published version of the article's quiz, if one exists.

+Sharing features are simply links to Facebook and Twitter endpoints, that contain quiz result info as GET parameters.
+3rd party scripts, provided by those social networks, handle click actions on those links.